Victorian Challenge and Enrichment Series

 Designed by Nature Biomimicry Program

 This new STEM-based program engages students in the emerging discipline of biomimicry (design inspired by nature).
-Students will observe the tried and tested biological strategies and patterns of nature and learn how nature can be used for design inspiration, and problem-solving.
+Government school students will observe the tried and tested biological strategies and patterns of nature and learn how nature can be used for design inspiration, and problem-solving.
 The program is a full-day experience split across two sessions, culminating in a mini Biomimicry Design Challenge.

 The program is led by our Biomimicry Specialist Facilitators and accompanied by an online Resource Pack.
 Students will come away having participated in a bio-design challenge and an invaluable perspective for future careers in STEM.